Ulysses (novel): Episode 14, "Oxen of the Sun"

-Episode 15, Circe
+Episode 15, "Circe"

 Episode 15 is written as a play script, complete with stage directions.
 The plot is frequently interrupted by "hallucinations" experienced by Stephen and Bloom—fantastic manifestations of the fears and passions of the two characters.
 Stephen and his friend Lynch walk into Nighttown, Dublin's red-light district.
 Bloom pursues them and eventually finds them at Bella Cohen's brothel where, in the company of her workers including Zoe Higgins, Florry Talbot and Kitty Ricketts, he has a series of hallucinations regarding his sexual fetishes, fantasies and transgressions.
-Bloom is put in the dock to answer charges by a variety of sadistic, accusing women including Mrs Yelverton Barry, Mrs Bellingham and the Hon Mrs Mervyn Talboys.
-When Bloom witnesses Stephen overpaying in the brothel, he decides to hold onto the rest of Stephen's money for safekeeping.
-Stephen hallucinates that the rotting cadaver of his mother has risen up from the floor to confront him.
-Stephen cries Non serviam!, uses his walking stick to smash a chandelier, and flees the room.
-Bloom quickly pays Bella for the damage, then runs after Stephen.
-He finds Stephen engaged in an argument with an English soldier, Private Carr, who, after a perceived insult to the King, punches Stephen.
-The police arrive and the crowd disperses.
-As Bloom is tending to Stephen, he has a hallucination of Rudy, his deceased son, as an 11-year-old.
+In one of these hallucinations, Bloom is put in the dock to answer charges by a variety of sadistic, accusing women including Mrs Yelverton Barry, Mrs Bellingham and the Hon Mrs Mervyn Talboys.
+In another of Bloom's hallucinations, he is crowned king of his own city, which is called Bloomusalem—Bloom imagines himself being loved and admired by Bloomusalem's citizens, but then imagines himself being accused of various charges.
+As a result, he is burnt at the stake and several citizens pay their respects to him as he dies.